 - 103 National Parks, 535 Wildlife Sanctuaries and Zoological gardens are set up to take care of natural heritage.

 We hope CBSE Notes for Class 9 Social Science helped you in your studies.
 Keep learning and stay tuned for more updates on CBSE and NCERT.
-Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to the YouTube channel to access interactive Maths and Science videos.

-Frequently asked Questions on CBSE Class 9 Geography Notes Chapter 5: Natural Vegetation and Wildlife
+Frequently Asked Questions on CBSE Class 9 Geography Notes Chapter 5 Natural Vegetation and Wildlife

 What is ‘Virgin vegetation’?